ko1nksm/shdotenv/README.md

 export EXPORT2 # Equivalent to: export EXPORT2="${EXPORT2:-}"
 ```

-- The first line is an optional directive which, if omitted, defaults to `posix`
+- The first line is a directive to distinguish between .env syntax dialects
 - Spaces before and after `=` are not allowed
 - Quoting is not required, but spaces and some symbols are not allowed
 - Single-quoted values cannot contains single quote in it